SEA

 The disadvantage of Google Trends is that it’s only interesting when you already know your keyword and it has enough search volume.
 It also depends on your situation.
 If you only target the Belgian market, Google Trends is not that relevant for you.

 In short: a keyword analysis is a must before you dive into Google Ads.
 By the way, Google Ads is not as scary as everyone thinks.
-You just have to get to know the platform and then improve and optimise.
+You just have to get to know the platform and then improve and optimize.
 But, yes, it does take some time.